 Recently, other countries have also invoked national sovereignty as a counterweight to globalist trends and the steamroller of neoliberal policies, perhaps most notably in the 2016 Brexit vote.
 The referendum’s outcome was not only a reaction to the United Kingdom’s relationship with the European Union; it also registered a mood of disenfranchisement that expressed itself in the desire to reclaiming a sense of sovereignty that had been lost.

 This return to sovereignty is what simultaneously seems new and old about contemporary politics, from the public resurgence of white supremacist thought to renewed questions about what role government ought to play in the lives of citizens and where the authority behind sovereign power resides.
 This Curated Collection pairs articles from the backfiles of Cultural Anthropology with a recent Retrospectives collection on “Sovereignty,” edited by J. Kēhaulani Kauanui, in order to consider the analytical challenges that sovereignty poses to notions of territory, history, violence, and race.
-The contradictions and double binds in the texts gathered here show how sovereignty is both a tool for exclusion and a rallying cry for marginalized groups, both in the United States and beyond.
+It also includes an interview with several of the authors, which sheds further light on how sovereignty functions as both a tool for exclusion and a rallying cry for marginalized groups in the United States and abroad.

 Readings of sovereignty often begin with constitutive exclusions: the fiction of a nation-state with solid borders or the construction of a person who does not belong within them.
 Liisa Malkki’s now-classic article reveals what she calls a “sedentarist metaphysics” that structures the national/natural order of things, which links ethnic rootedness to a territorially bound nation-state.
 This order is at the heart of Max Weber’s shorthand for sovereignty: a successful claim to monopoly over violence in a given territory.